High Elevation Monitoring Program

 - The aim of this program is to generate data on high elevation ecosystems, and establish long term monitoring which may be used to identify climate impacts, and better understand their effects on these sensitive areas.

 - Monitoring parameters include biological, physical and chemical components of alpine lakes and streams, as well as vegetation and wildlife observations.
+The program also hosts a citizen science project on iNaturalist.

 - Data will be shared on the Columbia Basin Water Hub and available for government, academia, Indigenous and non-Indigenous communities, and the public.